Rhodes to Perdition: Plot

 Carol stages a conversation with Charlie about how she needs money to buy Charlie an apartment.
 CeCe tells Carol if Charlie wants an apartment then she should ask her herself.
 Carol and CeCe's conversation gets heated and Carol leaves.
 CeCe is taken aback and fumbles with her medication, hinting that she may be sicker than she's putting on, and Charlie helps her take some pills to calm her "blood pressure".

 Max gets the message from Serena that cancels their plans.
 He texts Charlie saying, "Nice try.
 You have 24 hours or the jig is up."
 He then goes to Serena with a cake for CeCe.
 Serena confesses she cancelled because she feels that he's not over his ex-girlfriend.
 She invites Max to her grandmother's party, but he declines.
 The two make plans for the next day.

 Charlie expresses concern for her grandmother.
 She shakes off her illness but Charlie says she understands what she's going through.
 Charlie apologizes for her mother and says to her grandmother, "you've been so generous, I didn't want to ask for more".
 CeCe agrees to release the funds the next day.

-Nate is speaking to Tripp.
+Nate speaks to Tripp.
 He expresses his hurt feelings for his wife's infidelity and that he should have known.
 Tripp says that he understands Nate has to run the story but tells him not to let his personal feelings affect the story and Tripp exits.
 Nate calls his grandfather and tells him he's going to hold on running the story.

-Dan visits his anti-Dan account person and it turns out to be his agent.
+Dan visits his anti-Dan account person and it turns out to be his agent, who says that she added the account to get people to talk about Dan's book.

-Blair and Chuck are in a meeting with Chuck's therapist.
+Blair and Chuck attend a meeting with Chuck's therapist.
 She wants to know how Chuck changed in order to change Louis.
 Chuck confesses to Blair that he left the engagement ring he bought her in front of Henry Weinstein's door and walked away.
 Blair is taken aback by his confession.

-Lily is speaking to Rufus about how she feels Carol is a horrible mother.
+Lily speaks to Rufus about how she feels Carol is a horrible mother.
 Carol walks in and tells her to say how she really feels.
 Lily tells Carol how she knows that she made Charlie go under the fake name, Ivy Dickens.
 Serena overhears their conversation and makes the connection between Charlie and Max—that they used to date.
 She calls Max and invites him over at the same time as the party.

-Dan is speaking to his agent.
-She says that she added the account to get people to talk about Dan's book.